wazuh/wazuh-documentation/source/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

         # chown ossec:ossec /var/ossec/etc/lists/blacklist-alienvault
         # chmod 660 /var/ossec/etc/lists/blacklist-alienvault

 #.
 Add a custom rule to trigger the active response.
-This can be done in the ``/var/ossec/etc/rules/local_rules.xml`` file at the Wazuh manager endpoint.
+This can be done in the ``/var/ossec/etc/rules/local_rules.xml`` file at the Wazuh manager.

     .. code-block:: XML